-Meat Stock: Make This if You Can’t Tolerate Bone BrothUpdated: November 23, 2017Recipes, Stocks and Soups
+Meat Stock: Make This if You Can’t Tolerate Bone BrothUpdated: January 25, 2018 Bone broth, Stock, and Soups, Recipes

 The GAPS protocol, for example, recommends a small cup of broth with every meal.
 This traditional food is the only cooked food that acts as a raw food when consumed.
 This is accomplished by the gelatin in the broth, which powerfully attracts digestive juices to itself.
 This, in turn, significantly enhances the nutrient absorption for all the other foods consumed with it.

 Ironically, this most curative of foods is frequently not well tolerated by people with leaky gut – the very people who desperately need it!
 Fortunately, this intolerance only lasts a short period of time until gut healing advances.

 What to do in the interim since bone broth is such an important healing food?
 The answer is to make meat stock instead.

 The reason some with leaky gut do not tolerate bone broth is is due to the beneficial natural glutamates that can sometimes trigger uncomfortable reactions.
 MSG is the synthetic, factory produced version of glutamate.
 MSG is an excitotoxin, which means it damages or even kills neurons.
 Neurosurgeon Dr. Russell Blaylock MD lays out all the science in his eye opening book Excitotoxins: The Taste that Kills.

 While the natural glutamate in bone broth are not dangerous or equivalent in any way to concentrated, factory produced MSG, they can nonetheless trigger similar symptoms in sensitive individuals.
 Yeast extract can do the same.
 Thus, anyone sensitive to MSG typically does much better with meat stock, which has little glutamate by comparison.